Hurricane Season Travel Insurance

 Plan Ahead

-It is important to get your policy early before a storm is named.
-Travel insurance only covers unexpected situations; once a storm is named, it is no longer unexpected and can’t be covered on any policies purchased after that date.
+When booking a trip during hurricane season, it’s important to purchase a travel insurance policy as early as possible.
+Once a storm is named, it is no longer unexpected and can’t be covered on any policies purchased after that date.

 Squaremouth’s Hurricane Center helps travelers understand travel insurance coverage specific to storms.
 This resource is regularly updated with press releases, answers to FAQs and helpful videos.